I'd put my money on the sun and solar energy. What a source of power! I hope we don't have to wait till oil and coal run out before we tackle that.

 The "Solar News" sub-Reddit (an invitation-only group) has many top-ranking questions about battery back-up technology for grid-tied systems.

-And let's not forget the pages and pages of Quora users who want to know more about Elon Musk's new solar tile shingles (and whether today's technology for solar cells will become obsolete if his panels work).
+And let's not forget the countless others who want to know more about Elon Musk's new solar tile shingles (and whether today's technology for solar cells will become obsolete if his panels work).

 We summarized the most frequently asked questions and spoke with experts in the industry to help provide a clear answer.